miwermi/pewlett-hackard-analysis/README.md

 Because of the number of people leaving each department we were tasked with providing three specific lists of employee data:

-- Employee Information: A list of employees containing their unique employee number, their last name, first name, gender, and salary
+- A list of employees containing their unique employee number, their last name, first name, gender, and salary (Employee Info).
-- Management: A list of managers for each department, including the department number, name, and the manager's employee number, last name, first name, and the starting and ending employment dates
+- A list of managers for each department, including the department number, name, and the manager's employee number, last name, first name, and the starting and ending employment dates (Management Info).
-- Department Retirees: An updated current_emp list that includes everything it currently has, but also the employee's departments.
+- An updated current employee list that includes the employee's departments so that sorting out the Department Retirees can be done efficiently in the future.

-We were able to successfully complete that task but
+We were able to successfully complete that task, to identify all current and retirement elibile employees and to calculate that there are more than enough mentors available for the planneed mentoring program.
+However, the mentoring program as it is seems insufficent to mentor enough employees to fill the upcoming empty positions.

 How many roles will need to be filled as the 'silver tsunami' begins to make an impact?
 Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?